absinthe-graphql/absinthe/guides/subscriptions.md

 ]
 ```

-in phoenix 1.4, the supervisor children are mounted like so
+In Phoenix v1.4, the supervisor children are mounted like so:

 ```elixir
 # List all child processes to be supervised